 The sci-fi drama “Reminiscence” features several people submerged in a water tank as they recover or relive their memories.
 Ironically, this ill-conceived movie is utterly forgettable, as it submerges viewers in a story that’s both convoluted and predictable.
 Hugh Jackman’s charisma as a leading man is stifled as he plays a grim private detective who is obsessed with finding an ex-lover who suddenly vanished from his life.

 Adding to this film’s muddled tone, “Reminiscence” (written and directed by Lisa Joy, in her feature-film directorial debut) can’t decide if it wants to be a futuristic adventure or a tribute to classic noir.
 The movie looks like it wants to be an action thriller, but there’s more mopey drama than action.
 The fight scenes are extremely formulaic and almost mind-numbing.

 Mostly, the pace drags in this jumbled story where bitter people sulk and get angry because they think their lives have gone downhill in some way.
 Almost every character in this film dosn’t have a memorable personality.
 Good luck to anyone who tries to stay awake during this 116-minute snoozefest.

 “Reminiscence” takes place in Miami, in an unidentified future year when climate change has caused unbearable heat outside during the day, and Miami is close to being swallowed up by the Atlantic Ocean.
-Because of the extreme daytime heat from the sun, Miami and the surrounding areas in Florida have become more nocturnal than ever before.
+Miami and the surrounding areas in Florida have become more nocturnal than ever before, because of the extreme daytime heat from the sun.

 But apparently, in this futuristic version of Miami, no one wants good lighting, because it’s constantly dark indoors.
 The darkly lit cinematography is “Reminiscence” is supposed to evoke a society that’s on the brink of an environmental disaster.
 The only disaster going in is how this awful movie wastes the talents of the cast members.